Income Percentiles by Occupation and Education Level

 Most Common Bachelors Degree Majors

-• For Architecture undergraduate majors this income ranks between the 7.1th and 11.3th percentiles.
+• For Communications undergraduate majors this income ranks between the 3.5th and 6.4th percentiles.

-• For Mathematics and Statistics undergraduate majors this income ranks between the 0.7th and 3.1th percentiles.
+• For Biology and Life Sciences undergraduate majors this income ranks between the 0.6th and 7.8th percentiles.

-• For Fine Arts undergraduate majors this income ranks between the 6th and 7.5th percentiles.
+• For Mathematics and Statistics undergraduate majors this income ranks between the 1.5th and 1.5th percentiles.

 Note: The source data only records undergraduate degree majors, even if a person continues to study.